 1. On-Page Signals: The most important ranking signal for local organic SERPs is on-page SEO.
 There are a variety of on-page strategies that can be implemented on a website, including placing relevant keywords in content.
-Search engines will look for these keywords and see how they’re placed.
+Search engines will look for these keywords and see how they’re placed (see more options for on-page SEO below).
 If they are placed strategically, they can help get your website ranking in specific areas for your industry.
 Another factor can be mobile-friendliness and user experience.
 Having a responsive website that’s accessible, easy to navigate, and fast loading will make things easier for users and will reflect positively on your local SEO strategy.

 2. Local Link Building: The second most important local SEO ranking factor for organic SERPs is the amount of backlinks your small business has.
 Building quality, relevant, and natural backlinks is an essential part of any organic local SEO strategy.
 When it comes to local SEO ranking factors, quality is more important to remember than quantity.
 The more trustworthy and authoritative links you include, the more positive impact your website will have towards local ranking factors.
 However, this should be an ongoing practice to continue growing the number of backlinks and linking domains.

 3. Behavior Signals: As the third most important ranking factor for local organic SERPs, behavior signals are how people are engaging and interacting with your organic listing.
 There are many behavioral signals, but here are some common ones:

 The local map pack has several different ranking factors, but the top three you should be aware of are: